 UT Committee is the governing body and public face of University Theater.
 As elected representatives, we are responsible for approving, scheduling and supporting student productions.
 We relate the needs and concerns of our community to TAPS staff and the Center for Leadership and Involvement, ensuring the stability and continuity of theater and performance on campus.

-Katy Surhigh is a third-year English major.
-UT credits include Mr. Burns (Nelson), Winter's Tale (ASM), The Seagull (ASM), and Urinetown (Billy Boy Bill).
+Katy Surhigh is a fourth-year English major.
+UT credits include LEAR (Stage Manager), Mr. Burns (Nelson), Winter's Tale (ASM), The Seagull (ASM), and Urinetown (Billy Boy Bill).
 Outside of UT, she has stage managed for UChicago Commedia.
 She is also involved in a cappella on campus, serving as the vice president of AcaCouncil and the vice president of her a cappella group, Rhythm and Jews.

-Jacob Goodman is a second year majoring Comparative Human Development and Visual Arts.
-In UT Jacob works as an actor and a director.
-His credits include Twelfth Night (Duke Orsino), The Seagull (Konstantin) and the Comedy of Errors (Director) and Mr. Burns (Matt/Mr. Burns).
+Jacob Goodman is a third year majoring in Comparative Human Development and Visual Arts.
+In UT, Jacob works as an actor and a director.
+His credits include Twelfth Night (Duke Orsino), The Seagull (Konstantin), the Comedy of Errors (Director) and Mr. Burns (Matt/Mr. Burns).

 Olivia Malone is a second year studying Economics and Computer Science.
 Her recent UT credits include Mr Burns, a post-electric play (APM), Circe (Catwalker), and Iphigenia and Other Daughters (SM).
 She is also a technician at Mandel Hall.

 Ian Grant-Funck (Dean's Men Liaison) is a second year Fundamentals Major.
 His UChicago credits include Comedy of Errors (Dromio), Henry VI (Clifford, Winchester), and LEAR (Assistant Director).